gabrielafh9/Core-Code-from-scratch/Week 12/Wednesday/REST API Clients.md

 2. Watch [this](https://www.youtube.com/watch?v=VywxIQ2ZXw4) course about how to use Postman to interact with APIs
 3. Answer the questions:
    - Postman only works with REST APIs?

+      No. Postman can be used to test a wide variety of applications, including GIS and GraphQL APIs.
+      Additionally, Postman has powerful programming capabilities and can be used to perform many tasks, such as unit testing and integration testing.

    - Is there an alternative to Postman?

+       Yes, there are a number of alternatives to Postman including Insomnia, Advanced Rest Client, Paw, SoapUI, Apache JMeter, and Curl.